 New York City-based type foundry formerly known as Hoefler & Frere-Jones.

-These are just 24 of the independent type foundries out there whose work that I admire.
+These are 24 of the best independent type foundries out there whose work that I admire.
 I’m sure there are many other small foundries releasing high-quality typefaces.
-If there are any other notable foundries I left out, please let me know in the comments below.
+If there are any other notable foundries I should add to the list, please let me know in the comments below.